uikit/uikit-site/docs/pages/grid.md

 ## Grid and Flex

 You can easily combine the grid with the [Flex component](flex.md).
 That way you can center items, if they wrap into the next row or change the source ordering.
-This allows you, for example, to flip the columns' display order for wider viewports.
+This allows you, for example, to flip the cells' display order for wider viewports.

 ```html
 <div class="uk-flex-center" uk-grid>